uxdxdev/uxdxdev.github.io/content/blog/deterministic-array-sort-comparator/index.md

 excerpt: When using Array.sort() make sure your comparator function is deterministic.
 It should always return the same value for the same inputs, even if the argument order changes.
 ---

+> When using Array.sort() make sure your comparator function is deterministic.
+It should always return the same value for the same inputs, even if the argument order changes.

 In NodeJS version 11 the [v8 engine was updated to version 7.0](https://github.com/nodejs/node/pull/22754).
 One of the issues that was fixed in this release was a move to a [stable sorting algorithm](https://bugs.chromium.org/p/v8/issues/detail?id=90).
 You can read more about sorting in v8 [here](https://v8.dev/blog/array-sort).

 > Previously, V8 used an unstable QuickSort for arrays with more than 10 elements.
 Now, we use the stable TimSort algorithm.